-It’s by far one of the best lead generation tools.
+It’s by far one of the best lead-generation tools.
 You can network offline by attending specific events or online on tailored social media or communities.

 The reason why it’s so effective is that it allows you to directly talk to people, introduce your offering and get immediate feedback on their intention.

 The downside is that it’s quite time-consuming and can get quite expensive.

-Getting your current clients, friends or partners to refer you leads is an extremely powerful tool.
+Getting your current clients, friends, or partners to refer you leads is an extremely powerful tool.

 Personal connections are always more valuable, therefore these leads have way higher chances to close.